pieroci/pieroci.github.io/content/posts/Run a query using IaC in a Azure Managed Identity Integration Context.md

 ### UPDATE: If your Terraform version is >= 1.10, you may encounter errors when implementing this solution.

-Terraform 1.10 introduces the concept of [ephemeral concept](https://github.com/hashicorp/terraform/blob/v1.10/CHANGELOG.md#1100-november-27-2024), making it more efficient and clearer what can change between a plan and an apply.
+Terraform 1.10 introduces the [ephemeral concept](https://github.com/hashicorp/terraform/blob/v1.10/CHANGELOG.md#1100-november-27-2024), making it more efficient and clearer what can change between a plan and an apply.
 At the end of this article, you will find the updates related to this change.

 ### UPDATE: if your powershell version is >=12.